 Drain and replace the hydraulic sump fluid every 2000 operating hours.
 (Severe service or adverse conditions may require more frequent fluid change).
 Replace the hydraulic oil filter elements at every oil change.
-Remove, clean, and reinstall the hydraulic and steer system suction line screens at first PM and every 500 hours thereafter.
+Remove, clean, and reinstall the hydraulic and steer system suction line screens at time of fluid change.
 Check for leaks after installation of the filters.
 Also, check that the hydraulic line connections at the filter adapter are tightened correctly.
 The procedure for draining hydraulic sump tank is in your Service Manual.